Entanglement Coordination Rates in Multi-User Networks: Nonlocal Games

+To summarize, we have discussed the notion of Bell experiments and their direct connection to the simulation of nonlocal correlations.
+We then discussed refereed games in the standard single-shot form and the sequential form.
+We have shown that coordination in the broadcast network can be viewed as the overall game strategy, i.e., the preparation of the pre-shared resources (Phase 1) and the measurement (Phase 3).
+In this sense, coordination is the enabler of quantum strategies that achieve higher winning probabilities compared to classical ones.

-In pseudo-telepathy games, quantum strategies guarantee winning with probability $1$.
+Quantum coordination can be useful for generating nontrivial correlations in other types of games as well.
+For example, in pseudo-telepathy games, quantum strategies guarantee winning with probability $1$.
 One example is the magic square game \cite{brassard2005quantum}, where $(X,Y)$ are the coordinates of a cell in the square, and the players win the game if they can provide $3$ bits each that satisfy a parity condition.
-In this case, the game can be won with $Q_1=Q_2=2$ qubits for each user.
-Slofstra and Vidick \cite{slofstra2018entanglement} presented a game where coordination of a correlation that could win with probability $(1-e^{-T})$ requires $Q_j\propto T$ qubits for each user.
+In this case, the game can be won with $Q_j=2$ qubits per question, for each player.
+Slofstra and Vidick \cite{slofstra2018entanglement} presented a game where coordination of a correlation that could win with probability $(1-e^{-T})$ requires $Q_j\propto T$ qubits per question.

-\paragraph*{Sequential game} In the sequential version, the players repeat the game $n$ times, and they can thus use a coordination code in order to win the game.
-Let $\mathscr{S}(\gamma)$ denote the set of correlations $P_{BC|XY}$ that win the game with probability $\gamma$.
-Based on our results, the game can be won with probability $\gamma$ if and only if Alice can send qubits to Bob and Charlie at rates $Q_1$ and $Q_2$ that satisfy the constraints in Theorem~\ref{Theorem_Broadcast} with respect to some correlation $P_{BC|XY}\in \mathscr{S}(\gamma)$.